Johnny McCarthy

 John Joseph McCarthy (April 25, 1934 – May 9, 2020) was an American basketball player and coach.
 A 6 ft 1 in point guard, he played college basketball and was an All-American at Canisius College.
 He was selected by the Rochester Royals in the 1956 NBA draft.
 He played a total of six seasons in the National Basketball Association (NBA)—two for the Royals, three for the St. Louis Hawks, and one for the Boston Celtics.

-McCarthy is the first of only four players in NBA history to record a triple-double in his playoff debut, with 13 points, 11 rebounds and 11 assists against the Minneapolis Lakers on March 16, 1960; he was later joined by Magic Johnson in 1980, LeBron James in 2006 and Nikola Jokic in 2019.
+McCarthy is the first of only four players in NBA history to record a triple-double in his playoff debut, with 13 points, 11 rebounds and 11 assists against the Minneapolis Lakers on March 16, 1960; he was later joined by Magic Johnson in 1980, LeBron James in 2006 and Nikola Jokić in 2019.

 McCarthy later coached the Buffalo Braves, his hometown team, for part of a season.
 McCarthy died on May 9, 2020.